Clare Winnicott: Work with Donald Winnicott

-Donald and Clare collaborated on the article, “The Problem of Homeless Children.”
+Donald and Clare collaborated on the article, "The Problem of Homeless Children."
 The article describes the responsibilities of a social worker in the evacuation scheme as well as impacts of the war on child behavior.
 Many colleagues of Clare and Donald expressed that their ability to collaborate effectively was unparalleled.
 In 1945, the death of a child in the English foster care system opened a widespread investigation in which Clare participated as a member of the committee investigating the incident alongside Winnicott, whom she had worked with previously on evacuation.
 The committee, The Report of the Care of Children Committee, discovered over 100,000 children in need of foster care or adoption placement in England and Wales.
-The committee's findings sent shockwaves across Britain and ultimately led to the passing of The Children's Act of 1948, an Act of Parliament which established a comprehensive childcare service in the United Kingdom.
+The committee's findings sent shockwaves across Britain and ultimately led to the passing of the Children Act 1948, an act of Parliament which established a comprehensive childcare service in the United Kingdom.
 The committee also continued to train social workers and staff on the changing childcare system.
 The London School of Economics collaborated with the committee to establish Britain's first programme for the education of social workers in the new children's departments.
-Clare, having gained the respect of the academic and social work communities, was appointed the first “Lecturer in Charge” of the new course.
+Clare, having gained the respect of the academic and social work communities, was appointed the first "Lecturer in Charge" of the new course.
 The programme included classes in Child development, legal issues, and sociology.
-In her courses Clare avoided abstractions such as psychoanalytic theory and focused on her students’ work in childcare.
+In her courses, she avoided abstractions such as psychoanalytic theory and focused on her students' work in childcare.
 Donald Winnicott also taught on this programme and, having worked extensively together both in teaching and on the committee, Clare and Donald Winnicott were married on 28 December 1951.

 Work with disrupted children

 Along with her work on the evacuation scheme, Winnicott also worked with other children including juvenile delinquents, mentally disabled children, and children in foster care.
 She also took time to work with special mental health cases including enuretics and through therapeutic regression.
 With each intervention, she realized that environmental changes could have a therapeutic effect.
-As she gained awareness of the inner world of children, she began to put together her own theories in which she later discussed the importance of “transitional objects.”
-In her 1945 paper, “Children Who Cannot Play” she discussed the loss or removal of "loved" or attachment items such as blankets or specific toys and how this can impact a child's emotions and behaviour.
+As she gained awareness of the inner world of children, she began to put together her own theories in which she later discussed the importance of "transitional objects."

+In her 1945 paper, "Children Who Cannot Play", she discussed the loss or removal of "loved" or attachment items such as blankets or specific toys and how this can impact a child's emotions and behaviour.
 Even though she had at that stage minimal familiarity with psychoanalytic theory, she elaborated an Object Relations Theory in her paper and drew parallels with her observations.
-She also mentioned the importance of play while a child is developing.
-She described play as a child beginning to claim autonomy over her/his life by creating controllable scenarios in their fantasy world.